CtrlK

 Actionability

 The skill provides a structured worksheet with concrete templates and examples, but it's fundamentally a meta-process (how to prepare a prompt) rather than executable code.
 The examples are illustrative placeholders rather than copy-paste-ready artifacts.
-The Agent tool invocation syntax is concrete, but most steps are fill-in-the-blank guidance rather than directly executable.
+The Agent tool invocation syntax is concrete, but most steps are fill-in-the-blank guidance rather than directly executable instructions.

 2 / 3